vikalibrate/FortesFit/README.md

 A basis fitting procedure involves:

   - Setting up the observed SED(s) for fitting.
 This must be done by the user, but an example script is included with best practices.
+The units functionality of Astropy is understood my FortesFit.

   - Registration of the filters used for the fits, using the routines in FortesFit_Filters.
 These are stored to disk and can be used for future fitting projects.